rainbow behind trees down in valley

 The view from the tiny meadow we climbed to - looking out over treetops at mountains across the valley

 Barely visible through the trees: tiny buildings in Gimmelwald.
-Far below the floor of the Lauterbrunnen Valley.
+Far below that and not visible from here is the floor of the Lauterbrunnen Valley.
 Beyond the snow capped mountains rise.
 Easy to see why Tolkien was so inspired by this area that decades later he drew on it to shape both Rivendell and the Misty Mountains.

 Living Rivendell